minio/hperf/README.md

 # mperf

-Mesh throughput tool performs N peers to N peers cross network benchmark measuring RX/TX bandwidth for each peers.
+mperf is a tool for active measurements of the maximum achievable bandwidth between N peers, measuring RX/TX bandwidth for each peers.

 ## Download